Pat Phelan (Coronation Street): Storylines

-Weatherfield debut (2013)
+2013–2014

 Pat Phelan first appeared as a client of Owen Armstrong (Ian Puleston-Davies), the property landlord of Weatherfield — a fictional district in Greater Manchester.
 When Owen visits Phelan at his house for a £4,000 repayment over a job he previously did for him, he instead learns that Phelan is apparently bankrupt and that all his assets are bequeathed to his wife Valerie (Caroline Berry) — who too refuses to pay Owen when he confronts her at her salon shop about Phelan's debt.
 A frustrated Owen and his protege Gary Windass (Mikey North) later break into Phelan's house, steal his motorbike, and lock it away at the builder's yard.
 Phelan confronts Owen at the yard and threatens to call the police for stealing his bike, but is forced to relent when Owen promises to tell Valerie about his recent infidelity — making it clear of how much he knows all about Phelan's "shady" past.
 Left with no other choice, Phelan pays Owen the £4,000 he owes him and is given back his motorbike.

 Two months later before Christmas 2013, Phelan visits Owen at his house with a business proposition; to put forward a flat-conversion contract, with Owen acting as the project's front since Phelan is bankrupt.

-Feuds with Owen Armstrong and the Windass family and first departure (2014)

 Despite family reservations, Owen becomes interested in the offer and meets up with Phelan in early 2014 to discuss their potential partnership.
 Phelan tells Owen that he needs £80,000 stumping up for the costs, but guarantees that he would make over £200,000 profit and gives him 24 hours to discuss the deal with his partner: Gary's mother Anna Windass (Debbie Rush) — who herself opposes the idea due to her suspicions that Phelan is a conman.
 However, their business partnership is nevertheless agreed on after Owen's young daughter Katy (Georgia May Foote) urges him to go ahead with Phelan's project.
-Tensions initially rise when Owen finds out that Phelan has not put his £120,000 investment into the account and, after failing to contact him over the situation, suspects that he might have conned them.
-Phelan soon appears at the builder's yard and claims that the money is already in the account, requesting that Owen phone the bank to confirm his story; Owen makes the call and, much to his embarrassment, learns that Phelan's share has indeed been transferred onto the account — with the bank admitting to an online error that delayed the money transfer on the previous day.
-Anna later visits Phelan at his house to apologize for her reservations, but is left stunned when he contemplates on her attractiveness; she becomes uneasy in his presence and leaves.
-Anna begins to grow increasingly awakened during numerous meetings with Phelan and Valerie, especially on one occasion when he stroked her across the back whilst acting flirtatious — even when an oblivious Owen was around during that time.